 Certificates in Aircraft Electronics

 Math is a major component of avionics studies.
 Course structure involves electronic and avionic theory, general core requirements and practical applications.
-Previous field or class experience is not required to enroll in an avionics technician program, but applicants must submit high school transcripts and have a diploma or General Equivalency Degree (GED).
+Previous field or class experience is not required to enroll in an avionics technician program.
 Within the program, coursework includes:

 - Aircraft electrical systems